mwosinski/HOL-ServiceBusServiceRemoting/HOL.md

 ## Summary ##

 By completing this hands-on lab, you saw how, with minimal changes to code and configuration, you can take an existing service and make it reachable from anywhere using the Service Bus.
-During the course of the lab, you learnt how to provision an Service Bus account and configure namespaces for you service.
+During the course of the lab, you learnt how to provision a Service Bus account and configure namespaces for you service.
 You took advantage of Windows Azure Access Control Service to provide claims-based authentication, creating rules that map an identity into claims that determine what actions an issuer is allowed to perform.
 Finally, you relocated a service to Windows Azure and saw how its clients are not affected by the change because the service continues to listen at the same URL, whether it is hosted on-premises or in the cloud.

 ## Appendix - Using the SBaZTool Command Line Tool ##